MooHoll/physalia-DNAm-EcoEvo/5_Friday/readme.md

 ### Step 2: Calculate the weighted methylation level for all genes

 * Follow the `R` script: `weighted_meth_per_feature.R` using the files provided

+### Step 3: Make some nice plots to see what's going on genome-wide